donundeen/C4/README.md

 - widgets can be 25%, 50%, 75%, 100% of page width

+- DONE: MVP: support having different pages with different widgets on them
+- DONE: MVP: Concept of "Page Type" that has the same widgets, though the "Page ID" is different.
-- MVP : implement a URL structure that makes sense, and allows communication btw widgets - DONE -- MVP: this will require making sure code runs on the server, but still understand the "Parent Page URL" concept. - DONE
+- DONE: nMVP : implement a URL structure that makes sense, and allows communication btw widgets - DONE -- DONE: MVP: this will require making sure code runs on the server, but still understand the "Parent Page URL" concept. - DONE
 - DONE: MVP: be able to send JSON or HTML outputs from any widget -- need to look at OUTPUT panel, determine if it's html or json -- or have HTML, and also a JSON section in comments.